 To contact the Growth and Infrastructure Unit for all local or strategic planning enquiries and non-highways related planning, please email growth@hertfordshire.gov.uk.

-Service Provision and Place - Making Guide
+Service Provision and Place-making Guide

-Our Service Provision and Place-Making Guide presents information relating to the design of HCC’s services in order to promote well designed and sustainable facilities as part of good growth and the creation of high quality places.
+Our Service Provision and Place-making Guide presents information relating to the design of HCC’s services in order to promote well designed and sustainable facilities as part of good growth and the creation of high quality places.
 It is expected that the document will be used by local authority planners, masterplanners, developers and planning consultants working on housing developments which incorporate the provision of land or buildings for HCC services during the masterplanning stage of development.
-It was adopted for use in February 2024.
+It was first adopted for use in February 2024.

 Read more: